mgaimann/tera-pulse-automation/README.md

 # Tera Pulse Automation (TPA)
-Readme Version: 1.1 (September 2017 / uploaded and formatted February 2021)
+Readme Version: 1.1 (September 2017 / uploaded and formatted March 2021)
-TPA Version:  3.2
+TPA Version:  3.3

 *Thanks for reading the TPA Readme Document!*
 Its purpose is to sum up the relevant information required to